-Perquisites/other represents allowance for use of Association automobiles and life insurance premiums.
-Other includes employer match on defined contribution plan available to all employees, any changes in the value of pension benefits, including the two senior officer retirees in 2019 and a Christmas bonus.
+Perquisites represents allowance for use of Association automobiles and life insurance premiums.
+Other includes employer match on defined contribution plan available to all employees, any changes in the value of pension benefits and a Christmas bonus.
 The change in value of the pension benefits is defined as the vested portion of the present value of the accumulated benefit obligation from December 31 of the prior year, disclosed in Note 10 of the Financial Statements.
 No tax reimbursements are made to senior officers/highly compensated individuals.